Abdullahnorain/journal-rounds-legal/ABOUT.md

 # About Journal Rounds

+---

 ## Overview

-**Journal Rounds** is a mobile app that helps healthcare professionals and medical students discover, read, and organize medical research from PubMed.
+Journal Rounds is a mobile app that helps healthcare professionals and medical students discover, read, and organize medical research from PubMed.
 Think of it as your personal medical literature companion – making it effortless to stay current with the latest research in your field.

+---

 ## Mission

-To make it easy for healthcare professionals to discover, understand, and organize the latest medical research from PubMed's library of over 35 million articles.
+To make it easy for healthcare professionals to discover, understand, and organize the latest medical research from PubMed's library of over 36 million articles.

+---

 ## What is Journal Rounds?

-Journal Rounds is a **medical literature reader** that brings PubMed to your phone with a modern interface.
+Journal Rounds is a medical literature reader that brings PubMed to your phone with a modern interface.
 It's NOT a medical record system or clinical documentation tool – it's designed specifically for reading and organizing published medical research.

+---

 ## Core Features